 I am a qualified teacher with over 15 years experience.
 I also have experience of working with children with learning differences and pride myself on being an inclusive practitioner.

 I live in Belper with my husband, three boys and a tank of tropical fish.
-I joined Wildlings around two years ago but my youngest two attended, so I have been around for a while!
+I joined Wildlings around three years ago but my youngest two attended, so I have been around for a while!

 I studied for a degree in Psychology and during the holidays volunteered as a support worker for children with Autism and at summer camps for children with life limiting illnesses.
-When I finished university I went to work at a school and diagnostic centre for children with Autism.
+When I finished university I went on to work at a school and diagnostic centre for children with Autism.
 During this time I realised that my heart lay in working with children and supporting their development so decided to go into teaching.

 I completed my PGCE in Bristol specialising in early years, science and literacy.
 After a couple of years teaching I became leader of a Foundation Stage unit in inner city Bristol with around 300 children from Nursery up to Year 1.
 With many children speaking English as an additional language, living in flats and having troubled backgrounds, I became passionate about the benefits of outdoor learning.

 We spent 12 glorious years in Bristol but when my oldest son was a toddler we made the decision to move North to be nearer to family and, settled in Belper.
 At this time I decided to take a break from teaching full time so that I could spend time with my boys, particularly as my middle son has been in and out of hospital.
 Then, a couple of years ago the opportunity came to join Wildlings which suited us perfectly and I haven't looked back!